AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

    **Proposed Change**: Make the panel borders thicker so that users are able to resize panels more easily. <br>

-   **Expected Behaviour**: Users can resize panels smoothly without having to struggle when dragging the borders. <br><br>
+   **Expected Behaviour**: Users can resize panels smoothly without having to struggle when dragging the borders of the list. <br><br>

 6. **Enhancement**: Modify the `add` and `adddonation` commands to use distinct tokens for all values. <br>

-   **Current Behaviour**: Currently, both the `adddonation` and the `add` command use the `p/` token to refer to a person index and a phone number, respectively. <br>
+   **Current Behaviour**: Currently, both the `adddonation` and the `add` command use the `p/` token to refer to a donor index and a phone number, respectively. <br>

    **Feature Flaw**: Unfortunately, some PE-D testers found this behaviour unintuitive. <br>

-   **Proposed Change**: We can assign unique tokens for each command input, such as using `i/` for index when running the `addonation` command and then using `p/` for phone number for the `add` command in order to clearly differentiate all fields. <br>
+   **Proposed Change**: We can assign unique tokens for each command input, such as using `i/` for index when running the `addonation` command and then using `p/` for phone number for the `add` command to clearly differentiate all fields. <br>

    **Expected Behaviour**: Users are able to clearly distinguish which input corresponds to which field, thereby increasing its current usability. <br><br>

-7. **Enhancement**: Improve the panel resizing behavior by setting a minimum size or restricting resizing to prevent truncation of the two lists.<br>
+7. **Enhancement**: Improve the panel resizing behavior by setting a minimum size or restricting resizing to prevent truncation of the donor and donation record list.<br>

-   **Current Behaviour**: Currently, if users resize one of the lists too much, then the other list, such as the `DonationRecordList` is truncated.<br>
+   **Current Behaviour**: Currently, if users resize one of the lists too much, then the other list, such as the donation record list is truncated.<br>

    **Feature Flaw**: As such, this makes it difficult for users to view both lists when executing the commands in the BloodNet GUI. <br>

-   **Proposed Change**: Set a minimum panel size or restrict resizing so that both the `PersonList` and the `DonationRecordList` remains visible, regardless of how users adjust the panel sizes. <br>
+   **Proposed Change**: Set a minimum panel size or restrict resizing so that both the donor list and the donation record list remains visible, regardless of how users adjust the panel sizes. <br>

    **Expected Behaviour**: When users resize the panels, the system prevents any panel from shrinking below a certain threshold, thereby ensuring that both the donor and the donation record list remain fully visible and readable. <br><br>